 Data as the platform is the mega-trend… more efficient ways to collect the data, analyze the data, use the data.
 Pattern detection, personalization, visualization, test-and-learn experimentation via rapid prototyping is the new norm.
 As part of that goal of finding better answers, deeper and clearer insights helps isolate trends which are invisible in a surface analysis, and the powers to experiment, to iterate quickly, and to explore are key in discovering those otherwise unnoticed elements.

 However data is simply a means to the end… decisions and actions (and more recent trend, AI, automated decisions and actions)

 Insightful “sense-and-respond” strategies coupled with new big data technologies are shifting “cost-to-serve” competitive boundaries and also shaking up “what is possible”.
 In parallel, developments in mobile, social and cloud technology are converging to create new opportunities for growth and business model transformation.
 This is causing industry boundaries to rupture as new innovation changes the way companies operate – reliable, insightful, actionable and faster analytics that help drive good decisions.
-The pace of change is staggering.

 I am convinced that analytical insights coupled with business processes, and Mobile App – (action enabler and insight consumption channel) will profoundly change consumer behavior and the basis of competition.
 All customer touch points (loyalty, e-mail, web, social, e-commerce, coupons) are converging on the smart-phone.